Surprise Proposal at the Montreal Botanical Garden

 Montreal Botanical Garden access and rates

-If you are a Montreal resident, get yourself an Accès Montreal card for $8.50 at your local municipal office.
-The card is good for 1 year and gives you free access to outdoor gardens during opening hours at the Botanical garden.
+If you are a Montreal resident, the better option is to get yourself an Accès Montreal card for $8.50 at your local municipal office.
+The card is good for 1 year and gives you free access to the outdoor gardens during opening hours at the Botanical garden.

 Choosing where to propose at the Botanical Garden